 Homeowners and tenant insurance generally cover up to 10% of your policy while they are in storage.
 Note that some items may be excluded from coverage if they are in a storage facility.
 If your personal property limit is $20,000, then $2,000 worth of items would be protected.

-Another example to consider is that, if you are working on renovations for your home office and your living space is unfit to store items.
+Another example to consider is that if you are working on renovations for your home office and your living space is unfit to store items.
 You want to move some books, a desk, and art into a storage unit.
-If the items get ruined in storage, you would be covered for up to the full coverage limit instead of only 10%.
+If the items get ruined in storage, you will be covered for up to the full coverage limit instead of only 10%.
 Verify coverage with your provider beforehand just to make sure.

 Storage facilities can require customers to have coverage.
 Keep in mind that storage companies will have commercial insurance to protect their property, but it won’t include your items.
 You are not covered under the storage facilities policy.

 Storage unit coverage varies from place to place, so always ask for details and read the fine print.
-Most plans will cover your belongings against damages including :
+Most plans will cover your belongings against damages, including:

 Most policies will not protect your items in the event of floods, earthquakes, or mudslides.
 It’s always worth speaking to an expert to add additional options such as water damage insurance for items that are in storage.

 There are a few options to consider with insurance for a storage unit.
-Here is a look at some things to consider :
+Here is a look at some things to consider:

 If you are looking to place items in storage, look for a reputable storage facility.
 Read reviews online and review their security measures and policies.
-Here are a few tips to consider when storing items :
+Here are a few tips to consider when storing items:

-Make sure the locks work and ask about 24-hour video surveillance and alarm systems.
 You’ll also want to ensure the premises are clean and free of mildew and rodent damage that can damage your belongings.
-When you are packing items for storage, protect fragile items, and use plastic bins

 If you are storing items longer than 90 days, you may want to consider a standalone policy such as contents insurance to cover unique items and more risks.
 Even if a storage facility offers coverage, be sure to speak with a ThinkInsure broker to learn more about insurance endorsements and get a better rate.

 You may be surprised to learn that insurance for renters can cover items in storage.
 If your policy covers you for $35,000 in personal property protection, it could include $3,500 for items in storage.
 Coverage for items in an onsite storage locker in your apartment is typically included.
 This will vary depending on your policy limits.
-Always speak with a broker to ensure you have your needs met, or if you want to add more.
+Always speak with a broker to ensure you have your needs met or if you want to add more.

 Most tenant, home, and condo insurance agreements will include items in storage.
 Always check your policy before you sign any documents to ensure you have enough coverage.